LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 {"kind":"resp","reqId":"22","code":200,"type":".ams.GenericSubscribeResponse"}
 ```

-You will now get all the existing content of the conversation:
+You will now get all the existing content of the conversation in the following format:

 ```json
 {